Co-operative Social Care

 - An ageing population and fuller recognition of the rights of vulnerable people to decent care have exponentially driven demand.

 - Inadequate public funding, especially since 2010 and the shift to austerity.
 The Dilnot Report (2011) recognised that the sector was in crisis and a more stable system of funding was needed.

 - At the same time changes in benefit and social care funding systems with the Care Act (2014) aimed to put care recipients and carers in control of buying services.
 However, the amount of support available for those who could not contribute themselves has not matched that paid in by individuals who can, with about a 25% (and growing) gap.
 Put bluntly, there is increasing inequality between those who have enough money and those who don’t.

 - Meanwhile private sector market share rose from 5% in 1993 to 87% by 2012, driven by price as Local Authorities sought ever cheaper care creating a ‘race to the bottom’ effect.
 This has led to the insolvency of some private social care companies such Southern Cross.
 The number of insolvencies is growing as the financial situation of councils becomes more desperate. • To maintain profitability private providers have inevitably sought to cut labour costs.
 This in turn has led to exploitation, very high staff turnover, low pay, lack of loyalty, limited training and career progression opportunities and low morale.

-- Predictably in such a person-centred sector, declining staff pay and conditions have led to issues with the quality of the service as measured by the Quality Care Commission (QCC).
+- Predictably in such a person-centred sector, declining staff pay and conditions have led to issues with the quality of the service as measured by the Care Quality Commission (CQC).
 In some cases, such as at Winterbourne View in Bristol (2011) criminal cases of abuse have surfaced.